ai-forever/Kandinsky-5/README.md

 See the instruction [here](comfyui)

 ### Beta testing
-You can apply to participate in the beta testing of the models via the [telegram bot](https://t.me/kandinsky_access_bot).
+You can apply to participate in the beta testing of the Kandinsky Video Lite via the [telegram bot](https://t.me/kandinsky_access_bot).

 ## 📑 Todo List
 - Kandinsky 5.0 Lite Text-to-Video